salesforce/design-system-react/CONTRIBUTING.md

 - <a name="all-text-can-be-internationalized" href="#all-text-can-be-internationalized">#</a> Any text the user can read (including text for screenreaders) should be able to be set via a prop for internationalization.

+- <a name="group-assistive-text" href="#group-assistive-text">#</a> All assistive text for accessibility should be grouped in an object and passed in with an `assistiveText` prop.

 - <a name="different-react-component-hierarchy" href="#different-react-component-hierarchy">#</a> React component hierarchy doesn't always mean HTML tag hierarchy.
 Sometimes children become the wrapping component.

 - <a name="private-child-components" href="#private-child-components">#</a> Place child components not intended to be part of the public API within a folder labelled `private`.
 All other React components should be considered public (and considered within the scope of Semantic Versioning), and can be used by developers in their own JSX within their application.
 See [Child component decorator pattern](#child-component-decorator-pattern)